With so many people entering a rapidly changing job market, many people ask “With a pre-employment background check, what shows up?”

 These and many other queries are just some of the problems that can plague applicants in the job market.

-Fortunately, the information needed for most background checks is relatively simple.
+Fortunately, the information needed for most records checks is relatively simple.
 Plus, knowing a few basic local and federal laws can go a long way and allow anyone to check their own criminal background quickly and accurately so they can work to remove damaging information from a background check report.

 Pre-Employment Background Check: What Shows Up on the Screening

-When it comes to pre-employment background checks, virtually all checks will fall into one of two categories: Name-based checks or fingerprint-based checks.(Although some federal and government jobs search much more information, and some healthcare positions run a level 3 background check, these are the most common.)
+When it comes to pre-employment background checks, virtually all checks will fall into one of two categories: Name-based checks or fingerprint-based checks.
+(Although some federal and government jobs search for much more information, and some healthcare positions run a level 3 background screening, these are the most common.)

-Although name-based checks (also called level 1 background checks) are far more common and what can be expected from basic retail (like Walmart), food industry, and other entry-level professions, fingerprint-based checks include the checks in a name-based check and are becoming more and more prevalent.
+Although name-based checks (also called level 1 checks) are far more common and what can be expected from basic retail (like Walmart), food industry, and other entry-level professions, fingerprint-based checks include the checks in a name-based check and are becoming more and more prevalent.

 However, fingerprint-based checks are still rare outside of certain industries.